Relation between leading divergences in nonrenormalizable $4D$ supersymmetric theories: Introduction

 The all-loop NSVZ renormalization scheme was obtained with the help of the Slavnov's higher covariant derivative regularization \cite{Slavnov:1971aw,Slavnov:1972sq}.
 In this case the regularization is made by adding to the action some terms containing higher derivatives which provide the rapid fall of the propagators at large momenta.
 This allows removing all divergences beyond the one-loop approximation.
 For regularizing the residual one-loop divergences one should insert some special Pauli--Villars determinants into the generating functional \cite{Slavnov:1977zf}.
 Although this procedure leads to certain technical difficulties, it has some advantages, especially in the supersymmetric case.
 For instance, this regularization is formulated in four dimensions and, therefore, has no problems with $\gamma_5$ definition.
 For supersymmetric theories it can be constructed in a manifestly supersymmetric way with the help of the superfield technique \cite{Krivoshchekov:1978xg,West:1985jx}.
 Moreover, for supersymmetric theories the higher covariant derivative regularization allows for revealing some properties of quantum corrections that cannot be detected when using the dimensional technique \cite{Stepanyantz:2019lyo}.
 For instance, the calculations made with this regularization \cite{Smilga:2004zr,Pimenov:2009hv,Buchbinder:2014wra,Buchbinder:2015eva,Aleshin:2016yvj,Shakhmanov:2017soc,Shakhmanov:2017wji,Kazantsev:2018nbl} demonstrated that the $\beta$-function of supersymmetric theories is given by integrals of double total derivatives with respect to the Euclidean loop momenta.
 Subsequently, this fact has been proved in all orders in \cite{Stepanyantz:2011jy} (for the Abelian case) and \cite{Stepanyantz:2019ihw} (for general renormalizable supersymmetric gauge theories).
 Such structure allows for calculating one of the loop integrals and reducing a number of integrations by 1.
 This in turn leads to the relation between the $\beta$-function and the anomalous dimensions of the quantum gauge superfield, Faddeev--Popov ghosts, and chiral matter superfields.
 This relation is equivalent to the NSVZ equation (\ref{NSVZ_Equation}) if one takes into account the nonrenormalization of the triple gauge-ghost vertices proved in \cite{Stepanyantz:2016gtk}.
 Thus, it becomes possible to derive the NSVZ equation by direct summing of the perturbative series \cite{Stepanyantz:2020uke} and, as a byproduct, construct a renormalization prescription for which the NSVZ $\beta$-function is valid in all orders.
-It appeared that this prescription is obtained when the higher covariant regularization is supplemented by minimal subtraction of logarithms \cite{Kataev:2013eta,Shakhmanov:2017wji}.
-(By definition, in this case the renormalization constants include only powers of $\ln\Lambda/\mu$, where $\Lambda$ is a dimensionful parameter of the regularization.)
+It appeared that if the higher covariant derivatives are used for regularization, then the NSVZ equation is satisfied in all orders for RGFs defined in terms of the bare couplings